-When you read about nodes in the following chapters it's good to keep in mind their commands that relate to then.
+When you read about nodes in the following chapters it's good to keep in mind what commands relate to them.
 Here are a few:

-COMMAND NODE EXPLANATION \hbox hlist horizontal box \vbox vlist vertical box with the baseline at the bottom \vtop vlist vertical box with the baseline at the top \hskip glue horizontal skip with optional stretch and shrink \vskip glue vertical skip with optional stretch and shrink \kern kern horizontal or vertical fixed skip \discretionary disc hyphenation point (pre, post, replace) \char glyph a character \hrule rule a horizontal rule \vrule rule a vertical rule \textdirection dir a change in text direction of nesting happens, and again there is a stack involved.
-Tokens, expansion, stacks, input levels are all terms used in the next chapters.
-Don't worry, they loose their magic once you use T_EX a lot.
-You have access to most of the internals and when not, at least it is possible to query some state we're in or level we're at.
+COMMAND NODE EXPLANATION \hbox hlist horizontal box \vbox vlist vertical box with the baseline at the bottom \vtop vlist vertical box with the baseline at the top \hskip glue horizontal skip with optional stretch and shrink \vskip glue vertical skip with optional stretch and shrink \kern kern horizontal or vertical fixed skip \discretionary disc hyphenation point (pre, post, replace) \char glyph a character \hrule rule a horizontal rule \vrule rule a vertical rule \textdirection dir a change in text direction

 Text (interspersed with macros) comes from an input medium.
 This can be a file, token list, macro body cq. arguments, some internal quantity (like a number), LUA, etc. Macros get expanded.
-In the process TEX can enter a group.
-Inside the group, changes to registers get saved on a stack, and restored after leaving the group.
-When conditionals are encountered, another kind